Palestinians seek UN vote blaming Israel; US wants changes

-UNITED NATIONS — The Palestinians and their supporters are hoping an emergency meeting of the U.N.
-General Assembly on Wednesday will adopt a resolution deploring what it calls Israel’s “excessive use of force,” particularly in Gaza, and seeking recommendations to protect Palestinian civilians.
-The U.S. is demanding changes.
+UNITED NATIONS — The Palestinians and their supporters are asking an emergency meeting of the U.N.
+General Assembly on Wednesday to adopt a resolution deploring what it calls Israel’s “excessive use of force,” particularly in Gaza.

+The U.S. is demanding changes, saying Israel is unfairly singled out in the draft, which also calls on U.N. officials to come up with recommendations for protecting Palestinian civilians.

-Arab and Islamic nations decided to go to the 193-member assembly, where there are no vetoes, following the U.S. veto of virtually the same resolution in the Security Council on June 1.
+Arab and Islamic nations decided to go to the 193-member assembly, where there are no vetoes, after the U.S. vetoed virtually the same resolution in the Security Council on June 1.
 U.S. Ambassador Nikki Haley called that Kuwait-sponsored resolution “grossly one-sided” for criticizing the use of force by Israel while not mentioning the Islamic militant group Hamas, which rules Gaza.

 Haley sent a letter to all U.N. member states Tuesday calling the proposed General Assembly resolution “fundamentally imbalanced” for “ignoring basic truths about the situation in Gaza” and not mentioning Hamas.